deanjgoldman/deanjgoldman.github.io/_posts/2023-02-08-Multivariate-Gaussian-CDF.md

 $$r^2 = (x-\mu)^T\Sigma^{-1}(x-\mu)$$

-Reading the definitoion of the Mahalanobis distance, its use seems completely appropriate:
+Reading the definition of the Mahalanobis distance, its use seems completely appropriate:

 <br/>
 _The Mahalanobis distance is a measure of the distance between a point P and a distribution D, introduced by P. C. Mahalanobis in 1936 [1]._